adxsrc/xaj/README.md

 Specifically, `XAJ` provides a single function `odeint()`.
-Applying it to another function `rhs()` and the initial conditions returns a callable `sol`, which interpolates the dense output.
+Applying it to another function `rhs()` and the initial conditions returns the numerical solution as a callable `ns`, which interpolates the dense output.

     from xaj import odeint
     from jax import numpy as np